 Healthwatch Gloucestershire's Position

-Enter & View can only be carried out by Healthwatch Gloucestershire Board Members, Officers and Volunteers who meet the following criteria:
+Enter & View can only be carried out by Healthwatch Gloucestershire Steering Group Members, Officers and Volunteers who meet the following criteria:

 - Have been recruited through the process as stated in Evolving Communities Safer Recruitment Policy